Sarafina! (film): Plot

 At Mary's house, Mary explains to Sarafina that her husband Joe rarely used his gun to defend their home if necessary.

 The next day, Mary denies teaching children communism to the police while Sarafina and Crocodile shame their classmate Guitar for selling them out by telling his suspicion to Constable Sabela on them, forcing him to admit this is what officials truly want in exchange for his father's life as a spy to the government: to brutally discipline the weak with cruel and unusual punishments.
-Sadly, once word got out from Guitar, it isn't long before Mary is sent to prison under the suspicion of conspiracy against the apartheid in favor of a new teacher, who then proceeds to fictionalize the French invasion of Russia according to the authorized syllabus.
-This disgusts the students over how a new teacher would see Napoleon as a coward for letting the people of Moscow deny him shelter from the harsh winter by committing arson on their own town (which the new teacher forbids the students from doing) rather than just a historical figure, so they angrily expel him from the classroom.
-The police take notice of the new teacher's expulsion from the classroom, so they start firing warning shots to try and scatter the students back to class.
+Sadly, once word got out from Guitar, it isn't long before Mary is sent to prison under the suspicion of conspiracy against the apartheid in favor of a new teacher, who then proceeds to fictionalize the Moscow Fire of 1812 according to the authorized syllabus in order to forbid the students from committing arson.
+This disgusts the students over their new teacher's vision of the French invasion of Russia during the Napoleonic Wars, so they angrily expel him from the classroom.
+The police take notice of the new teacher's expulsion from the classroom, so they start firing warning shots to try to scatter the students back to class.
 Some students, including Crocodile, fall dead at the police's hands in the process.

-At Crocodile's and the other fallen students' funeral, a priest warns of the same price everyone else will pay for their arrogant presumption of being the rightful native population of the very country that is South Africa, in which they all agree to risk their lives fighting for the sake of freedom.
-With those words of advice from the priest, protests against the apartheid finally commence, but they escalate into a race riot (where Sabela is burned alive one night after throwing Guitar out of his car when he finds no use for him anymore) after the police turn them away, and then an armed rebellion, in which the students build large barricades out of old furniture to protect their homeland from the incoming South African Defence Force.
-However, amid prolonged exchanged gunfire between the two sides, this armed rebellion ends when the SADF destroys the barricades with tanks and jets and then captures all the students who are still alive.
+At the fallen students' funeral, a priest warns of the same price everyone else will pay for their arrogant presumption of being the rightfully native population of South Africa.
+With those words from the priest, the Soweto uprising against the apartheid finally commences, but after the police turn them away with tear gas, they escalate into a race riot, where Sabela is burned alive one night after throwing Guitar out of his car once he has no use for him anymore, and then an armed rebellion, in which the students, armed with whatever heavy firearms they can get their hands on, build large barricades out of old furniture to protect their homeland from the incoming South African Defence Force.
+However, this armed rebellion ends after much urban warfare from both sides when the SADF preemptively bombs Soweto to prevent a full-blown civil war from breaking out nationwide and captures all the students who are still alive.